 Broccoli is easy to prepare and can be added many different types of dishes.
 The healthiest way to cook broccoli is to simply steam or microwave it.
 You can cook broccoli with other vegetables like carrots, cauliflower, peapods, bell peppers, or onions.
 Season broccoli with lemon juice, pepper, garlic, parmesan cheese, or a small amount of salt for a flavorful, healthy side dish.
 Broccoli also makes an excellent addition to soups, stews, stir-fry, egg casseroles, pasta, or pizza.
 You can also dip raw broccoli in hummus or light ranch dressing for a light and healthy snack.

 Believe it or not – pumpkins are good for more than just carving!
 They belong to the starchy vegetable group and are a good source of both vitamin C and vitamin A. Pumpkins are in season in the fall and partially through the winter, but we tend to see them most around Halloween.
 Smaller baking pumpkins are best if you want to use fresh pumpkin in your cooking.
-You can find more information about picking, storing, and preparing fresh pumpkins on diabetes.org.

 You can use pumpkin similar to how you might use butternut squash in your meals.
 Add it to pasta or rice dishes, make a pumpkin soup, add it to your whole grain pancakes or muffins for a different flavor, or use it to make a pumpkin hummus or dip.